top of page

 Project country: USA

 Oregon Health & Science University (OHSU) is a nationally prominent American university, and Oregon’s only public academic health center, providing specialized care not available anywhere else in the region.
 OHSU brings together patient care, research, and education of the next generation of health care providers and scientists.
 OHSU annually serves more than 300,000 people from throughout the region, and trains tomorrow’s health care workforce and leaders, with more than 4,700 OHSU students and trainees across its academic units.
 The OHSU Foundation is an independent nonprofit organization that raises private philanthropic support to advance OHSU’s vital missions, and to invest and manage gifts responsibly.
 Within OHSU is Doernbecher Children’s Hospital (DCH) - the only academic children’s hospital in the state of Oregon.
 DCH offers the region’s broadest range of pediatric treatments, to more children in more places than any other hospital in Oregon or Southwest Washington.
 It admits over 5,500 children and youth per year and treats over 9,900 children in the pediatric emergency department.
 While some families have acute food insecurity during hospital stays, many also face longer-term food insecurity, which makes healing from a serious health condition even more challenging.
 To help address this, the DCH launched the Nourish program which tackles the problem of food and nutrition insecurity through three services: home-delivered medically-tailored meals, a healthy food prescription debit card and home-delivered healthy food boxes through a network of local pantries.
 Nourish aims to ensure that not only are the children treated at DCH without hunger, but so too are their parents and caregivers, so they can devote full attention to the care of their child.
-In 2024/2025, the SENSE Foundation Brussels is supporting the OHSU Foundation and the Nourish program at DCH, helping to build on the past success of the program and reach even more families with free food via: on-site food pantries, mobile food carts, farmers market tokens, groceries to take home, medically-tailored meals, healthy food prescription debit cards, and food boxes.
-Specifically, the program will: • Distribute 45,000 items through food pantries.
-Pantries are in four hospital units with a total of 85 rooms, open to thousands of people each year. • Visit 1500 families with a snack cart during food rounds. • Empower 120 families to use farmers market tokens. • Provide 60 emergency food boxes to take home with grocery cards. • Support 20 families with 5-6 months of FoodRx and/or medically-tailored meals. https://ohsufoundation.org/
+In 2024/2025, the SENSE Foundation Brussels supported the OHSU Foundation and the Nourish program at DCH, helping to build on the past success of the program and reach even more families with free food via: on-site food pantries, mobile food carts, farmers market tokens, groceries to take home, medically-tailored meals, healthy food prescription debit cards, and food boxes.
+Specifically, the program: • Distributed 45,000 items through food pantries.
+Pantries are in four hospital units with a total of 85 rooms, open to thousands of people each year. • Visited 2890 families with a snack cart during food rounds. • Empowered 120 families to use farmers market tokens. • Provided 219 emergency food bags to take home with grocery cards. • Supported 31 families with 4 months of FoodRx and/or medically-tailored meals.
+In 2025/2026, the SENSE Foundation Brussels renewed its support of the OHSU Foundation to help expand the Nourish program state-wide and update the FoodRX service based on learnings from the prior year. https://ohsufoundation.org/

 OHSU Nourish Program.jpg